-Government Code section 12993(c) presently states the FEHA is intended to occupy the entire field of regulation regarding discrimination in employment and housing, meaning municipalities are preempted from enacting their own ordinances on these subjects.
-This bill would delete this preemption provision as to employment, thus allowing municipalities to both enforce the statewide FEHA provisions and enact their own employment antidiscrimination laws.
-The municipalities would also be permitted to establish their own administrative agencies and penalties for enforcement purposes.
-They would also be able to increase employee protections above the FEHA, including prohibiting conduct not presently prohibited, but they could not decrease FEHA's protections or conflict with the FEHA such as by requiring conduct that the FEHA prohibits.
+Government Code section 12993(c) presently states the Legislature's intent that the FEHA is intended to occupy the entire field of regulation regarding discrimination in employment and housing.
+This bill would delete this subsection and allow municipalities to enforce the FEHA provisions and enact their own employment antidiscrimination laws, as well as their own administrative agencies and penalties for enforcement purposes.
+The municipalities would be able to increase employee protections above the FEHA, including prohibiting conduct not presently prohibited, but they could not decrease FEHA's protections or conflict with the FEHA such as by requiring conduct that the FEHA prohibits.